-3 Fourier analysis of vector signals
+4 Fourier analysis of vector signals

 In this section we consider the implications of the preceding material for the analysis of vector signals into frequency components.
-This discussion is not profound, as it is not the main concern of the paper, but it points the way to further work that can be done in the field of Fourier transforms of vector signals and images, particularly with regard to the interpretation of the Fourier domain representation of a signal or image, and in the construction of Fourier transforms for dimensions N > 2.
+This discussion points the way to further work that can be done in the field of Fourier transforms of vector signals and images, particularly with regard to the interpretation of the Fourier domain representation of a signal or image, and in the construction of Fourier transforms for dimensions N > 2.

-The mathematical analysis presented in § 2 shows that the ellipse resulting from the summation of an arbitrary number of sinusoids, each of arbitrary amplitude and phase, and each oscillating along an arbitrary direction in N-dimensional space, is canonic, that is only one ellipse can result from a summation of given sinusoids.
+The mathematical analysis presented in § 2 shows that the ellipse resulting from the summation of an arbitrary number of sinusoids, each of arbitrary amplitude and phase, and each oscillating along an arbitrary direction in N-dimensional space, is canonic, that is only one ellipse can result from a summation of given sinusoids5.
 However, for N > 2, there is more than one way to define a Fourier transform, and therefore the representation of the signal in the Fourier domain is not unique, as it is in the case N = 2 as represented, for example, by the classical complex Fourier transform.